classiebit/eventmie-docs/resources/docs/1.0/admin/manage-bookings.md

 ### Create Booking

-New booking for a customer can be created from the front-end only.
+New bookings for a customer can be created from the front-end only.

 ### Edit Booking